 The bean and the tree

 Cocoa products are made from cocoa beans, the kernels of the cocoa fruit.
 These fruits sprout directly from the trunk and the thicker branches of the cocoa tree.
-In the wild these trees can grow to a height of fifteen metres.
-In cultivated forms they are kept shorter, up to four or five metres, in order to facilitate harvesting.
+In the wild these trees can grow to a height of 15 metres.
+In cultivated forms they are kept shorter, up to 4 or 5 metres, in order to facilitate harvesting.
 Cocoa beans grow throughout the year, with thousands of small flowers.

-Only between twenty and forty of these flowers develop into fruits, approximately twenty centimetres long and ten centimetres wide.
-The fruits are formed like a miniature rugby ball.
+Only between twenty and forty of these flowers develop into fruits, approximately 20 cm long and 10 cm wide.

 The unique taste and colour

 The taste of cocoa is unique.
 It possesses a delicious aroma, used in many food products for extra flavour and colour.
 The best-known, but certainly not the only, cocoa product is of course chocolate, which is made from cocoa mass (or “cocoa liquor”), cocoa butter and a sweetening agent, usually sugar.
-In reality it is not only the type of bean and the drying process that determine the colour and the taste.
+In reality the type of bean and the drying process are not the only determinants of the final colour and taste.
 The manufacturing process also has a strong influence on the ultimate product.
 The colour of cocoa powder, for example, may vary from light orange-yellow to dark reddish brown.

 An indispensable natural product